That-Dev-Girl-Sites/jhalabi.com/source/reading/index.md

 I keep track of the books I have read – mostly as a reference list because my memory fails me every now and then.

-You may notice a downturn in the numbers of books read over the last few years.
+You may notice a downturn in the numbers of books read over the last several years.
 I am only logged the grown-up books I read here.
 Our family bedtime routine includes reading one _(or sometimes two)_ kid-friendly books.
 One day, I will log all of those books too, but that day is not today.

 In the meantime, enjoy my list below.